Interactions Dashboard¶

 - Completed (User Hangup): Completed (User Hangup) refers to a voice call where the user ends the conversation.

-- Completed (Bot Hangup): Completed (Bot Hangup) refers to a voice call where the task is completed, and the bot ends the conversation.
+- Completed (AI Agents Hangup): Completed (AI Agents Hangup) refers to a voice call where the AI agent completes the task and ends the call, and the AI Agents ends the conversation.

-- Completed: Completed refers to a chat conversation where the task is completed, and the conversation ends.
+- Completed: Completed refers to a chat conversation where the AI agent completes the task and ends the conversation.

 Supervisor Actions¶